Access to Higher Education Diploma (Science) Ref. 400/1321/2

 BUY NOW PAY LATER (12 months interest free) payment option available at checkout!

 The Access to Higher Education Diploma (Science) QAA Ref.
-400/0884/8 WILL get you into university to study Pharmacy in just 1 year!
+400/0884/8 WILL get you to apply for university to study Pharmacy in just 1 year!

 This course is an option for people who would like to start or further their career in Pharmacy.
 This diploma will allow you to apply for university courses in areas such as, but not limited to, police support departments, the Ministry of Defence (MoD), particularly the Defence Science and Technology Laboratory, pharmacy, the NHS and educational or private research laboratories.

 No qualifications are required to study this course so get started today!

 In our Access to Higher Education Diploma (Science), you will develop research skills and the ability to gather, analyse and report on complex scientific data.
 Science graduates are highly employable, both in specialist areas such as forensic investigation, but also in other associated fields requiring an enquiring, scientific and legal mind.